ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "If my children are silly, I must hope to be always sensible of it."

-"Yes--but as it happens, they are all of them very clever."
+"Yes -- but as it happens, they are all of them very clever."

 "This is the only point, I flatter myself, on which we do not agree.
 I had hoped that our sentiments coincided in every particular, but I must